andreeaiosip/the-kettle/README.md

+### PURPOSE

-**The Kettle** e-commerce site is built for a fictional coffee and tea suppliers start-up that want to promote their business and sell their quality products online around the world.
-Their products are ethically sourced following a strict set of rules that ensure products improve the living conditions of small farmers and are produced with sustainable practices.
-This means buying quality products at a lower cost than if you were to buy from a brick and mortar shop.
+**The Kettle** e-commerce site is built for a fictional coffee and tea wholesale start-up that want to promote their business and sell their products online around the world.
+The products can be bought in bigger bathes at a lower cost than if you were to buy from the shop.
 The site is created to be intuitive and easy to navigate to make the user’s experience a pleasurable one, so they will come back to purchase again from the shop.

 ### Goals